-Batch shipping is a process that allows you to organize large numbers of shipments into customized bins.
+Batch shipping is a process that allows you to organize multiple shipments into customized groups.
 You can then assign and process these batches separately from other shipments, providing more flexibility and control of your workflow.
 Use batches to organize similar shipments together, by whatever criteria you require.

 Watch this demo video to learn how how to use the Batch Shipping feature in ShipStation.